wonyoung-jang/fllc-qlearning-scheduler/README.md

     scheduler may approach the problem.

     - Second, it will train by generating schedules given the inputs.
-It will train for as many iterations as there were inputted into the “Max Training Episodes” box in the “Q-Learning Inputs” section.
+It will train for as many iterations as there were inputted into the “Max Training episodes” box in the “Q-Learning Inputs” section.

     - Third, after the final training episode, it will use the Q-table it generated to